project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 1. Enter the username as `user-manager`, set the email to be verified and save.

-2. Assign a password to this user.
+2. Assign a password to n user.

-3. Update client roles under role mappings to ensure that this user has the `manage-users`, `query-users`, `query-groups` and `view-users` permissions.
+3. Update client roles under role mappings to ensure that this nuser has the following permissions:
+    i.   `manage-users`
+    ii.  `query-users`
+    iii. `query-groups`
+    iv.  `view-users`

 **Note:** Refer to the following screenshot for reference configuration.

 {% image src='pages/developer-docs/installation/images/keycloak-add-user-manager.png' half center alt='Keycloak use management' %}{:target="_blank"}

-- Use corresponding username and password values for this user as the values for `sunbird_sso_username` and `sunbird_sso_password` in the configuration.
+- Use the corresponding username and password values for this newly created user and set the values for `sunbird_sso_username` and `sunbird_sso_password` in the configuration file.

 ## Update Client & Secrets

-- Navigate to Clients and make the following changes to each of the clients.
+- Navigate to Clients and make the following changes to each of the clients

 **Note:** Modify only the clients listed below.
 You do not need to modify the settings for other clients.